alexurquhart/rlimit/README.md

 rate, and a specified limit on the number of ticks allowed before waiting for a reset.
-This was developed because an API that my application was consuming allowed querying at a rate of 50 calls/min, up to a maximum of 1000 calls per hour, and I needed a way to create long-running processes that could get the data as soon as possible without exceeding the API's limits.
+This was developed because an API that my application was consuming allowed querying at a rate of 50 calls/min, up to a maximum of 1000 calls per hour, and I needed a way to create long running processes that could query the data as soon as possible without exceeding the API's limits.

 ##Examples